blacksmithgu/obsidian-dataview/docs/functions.md

 ##### `all(array)`

-Returns `true` only if all values in the array are truthy.
+Returns `true` only if ALL values in the array are truthy.
 You can also pass multiple arguments to this function, in which case it returns `true` only if all arguments are truthy.

 ```